 National Lead Poisoning Prevention Week

 Each year, National Lead Poisoning Prevention Week (NLPPW) is a call to bring together individuals, organizations, industry, and tribal, state and local governments to reduce childhood exposure to lead by increasing lead poisoning prevention awareness.
-October is also Children’s Health Month, a time to raise awareness about children’s environmental health, including the dangers and potential health impacts of lead
+October is also Children’s Health Month, a time to raise awareness about children’s environmental health, including the dangers and potential health impacts of lead.

 NLPPW highlights the many ways parents, caregivers and communities can reduce children's exposure to lead and prevent its harmful health effects.
 EPA partners with the U.S. Department of Housing and Urban Development (HUD) and the Centers for Disease Control and Prevention (CDC) to raise awareness about lead exposure and lead poisoning by providing resources for the public to use to encourage preventive actions during NLPPW and beyond.

 Each year EPA, HUD and CDC work together to develop outreach materials to be used by the public to plan, promote and host events and activities during NLPPW.
-For NLPPW 2022, materials have been developed around three key messages:
+The theme for NLPPW 2023 is "Together, we can prevent lead exposure!"
+We invite you to join us this NLPPW to raise awareness about lead since it takes all of us working together to prevent lead exposure and lead poisoning.

 - Get the Facts: Learn about lead exposure and the hazards of lead.